 Top Sheet/Flat Sheet – If you believe the internet, millennials have killed the top sheet (guilty!).
 Placed between your fitted sheet and your blanket or duvet, the flat sheet’s primary purpose is to keep your duvet from getting dirty.

 Duvet – Essentially, the duvet is the “pillowcase” for your comforter.
 Generally, duvets are simpler to clean than one’s comforter.

 Comforter – A thick, fluffy blanket with filling.

 Quilt – This is where things can get confusing.
 A quilt CAN be a comforter if it’s filled, although generally, quilts are much flatter.

 Fitted Sheet – Did you know that fitted sheets as we know them were invented in 1959?
 Before this, people would use an additional flat sheet and tuck it around the mattress for protection.

-Pillow – Per the google, pillows have been around since 7000 BCE.
+Pillow – Per Google, pillows have been around since 7000 BCE.
 Supposedly these stone “pillows” were created to help keep bugs from crawling into the ears of the wealthier citizens.